 What is the format of the program?

-Capstone projects are typically creative projects involving an arts practice element.
-Capstone projects may also be scholarly research projects involving a multidisciplinary approach.
-The capstone project should be informed by a student's major and scholarly experience.
-The capstone project can be completed individually or as part of a team, with team projects receiving priority during the admissions process.
+Honors capstone projects are typically creative projects involving an arts practice element in any field or discipline (visual art, creative writing, music, dance, theatre, fashion, game design, multimedia, etc.).
+Capstone projects may also be scholarly research projects involving an interdisciplinary approach.
+The capstone project should be informed by a student's major and/or other areas of study.
+The capstone project can be completed individually or as part of a team, and projects with the potential for real world impact are especially encouraged.

 I am a Computer Science/Biology/Engineering/Economics/Other major.
 I would like to compose music/write a play/make a piece of visual art.
 Does my capstone project have to be about Computer Science/Biology/Engineering/Economics/Other?

-Your project does not have to be about your major, but it should connect to your major through themes, methodology, discourse, or subject matter.
-As with any capstone project, the Honors in the Arts capstone should build on your previous studies, integrating them with art practice.
+Your project does not have to be about your major, but it should connect to your major or other areas of study you have already completed through themes, methodology, discourse, or subject matter.
+The Honors in the Arts capstone should build on your previous studies and integrate the knowledge you've gained over the course of your degree with creative practice.

 Who is eligible to apply?